 In addition to her work on Covid-19, Mason is currently working on a book project on perinatal mood and anxiety disorders (PMADs), based on several years of multi-sited ethnographic fieldwork that she conducted in the U.S. and China between 2015 and 2021.
 As part of this project, she became a certified postpartum doula (DONA International, 2018) and earned a certificate in maternal mental health (Postpartum Support International and 2020 Mom, 2017).

-Mason is affiliated with Brown's Population Studies and Training Center, and the Program in Science and Technology Studies, and was a Faculty Fellow at the Swearer Center from 2018-21.
-She has previously served as Director of Undergraduate Research and Director of Undergraduate Community Engagement in Brown’s Anthropology department.
+Mason currently serves as Director of Undergraduate Studies in the Department of Anthropology.
+She also is affiliated with Brown's Population Studies and Training Center, and the Program in Science and Technology Studies, and was a Faculty Fellow at the Swearer Center from 2018-21.
+She has previously served as Director of Undergraduate Research and Director of Undergraduate Community Engagement.
 Her research has been funded by the National Science Foundation, Robert Wood Johnson Foundation, Peterson Foundation, Social Science Research Council, Wenner-Gren Foundation, U.S. Fulbright program, and Association for Asian Studies.
 She has previously held positions as a Robert Wood Johnson Foundation Health and Society Scholar (2013-2015) and a Lecturer in the Health and Societies program at the University of Pennsylvania (2011-2013).
 She received her PhD in Social Anthropology from Harvard University in 2011.